- There are many species of flea beetles, which are a distinctive subfamily of leaf beetles.

-- Try covering vulnerable plants with a floating row cover, being sure to secure the material to the ground.
+- Try covering vulnerable plants with a row cover, being sure to secure the material to the ground.
 For eggplant, drape the row cover over hoops - don't let the material lay directly on plants.

 - Spray a product like "Surround", which are repellents made from kaolin clay mixed with water.
 They create a particle barrier after drying that inhibits flea beetles and greatly reduces feeding.
 They must be re-applied after a rainfall.